 Travelling to Isla Mujeres from Cancun

-If you’re traveling to Isla Mujeres from Cancun you’re only a short boat ride away.
-In fact you can easily take a Cancun to Isla Mujeres day trip if you are short on time.
+If you’re travelling to Isla Mujeres from Cancun you’re only a short boat ride away.
+In fact, you can easily take a Cancun to Isla Mujeres day trip if you are short on time.
 There are several piers on Cancun where you can catch a boat to Isla Mujeres.
 Tickets from some piers (like Puerto Juarez) will be cheaper than from other piers.

 - Puerto Juarez: located in Av.
 Jose Lopez Portillo MZ 84 M 5 L 6 Puerto Juárez, Cancun.
 It has departures every hour from 7:40 AM to 7:40 PM.
 136$MXN round trip.